kragen/derctuo/veskeno-outline.md

 Jets offer an apparent escape from the tradeoff between simplicity of specification and usable levels of efficiency.
 And, in theory, they provide an unambiguous behavior specification for the native code to adhere to.
-However, they aren't a viable option for Veskeno, both because they means that a practically usable implementation requires an enormous amount of code whose contents must be guessed at by the implementor, and because in practice that code will be buggy in all modern implementations, since we don't yet have sufficiently powerful formal methods for people to use them routinely, so if Veskeno used jets, no Veskeno results would be reproducible in practice.
+However, they aren’t a viable option for Veskeno, both because they means that a practically usable implementation requires an enormous amount of code whose contents must be guessed at by the implementor, and because in practice that code will be buggy in all modern implementations, since we don’t yet have sufficiently powerful formal methods for people to use them routinely, so if Veskeno used jets, no Veskeno results would be reproducible in practice.